VERITAS: A Multi-Agent Co-Scientist for Verifiable Image-Derived Hypothesis Testing: Experiments

 \subsubsection{Baselines}

-We compare \framework{} against a structured ablation of five single-model baselines (SMa--SMe) that isolate the contribution of each key capability.
+We compare \framework{} against a structured ablation of five baselines.

-\tvspace{-0.4cm} \paragraph{Single-model baselines (SMa--SMe).} To disentangle the contributions of code execution, data access strategy, iterative self-correction, and structured phase guidance, we define five baselines forming an ablation progression: \tvspace{-0.4cm} \begin{itemize} \item \textbf{SMa --- Direct reasoning}: The model receives per-group summary statistics pre-computed from ground-truth segmentation and produces a verdict without any code.
-Tests pure statistical reasoning from tabular numbers. \item \textbf{SMb --- Code on pre-computed features}: The model receives a per-patient CSV of pre-computed imaging features (volumes, masses, etc.) and writes one Python script executed automatically in the sandbox.
-Tests one-shot code generation when the vision extraction step is pre-handled. \item \textbf{SMc --- Code via API}: The model receives only the hypothesis and API documentation.
-It writes a single end-to-end script covering patient discovery, mask loading, metric computation, and statistical testing.
-Tests one-shot code generation with full raw data access. \item \textbf{SMd --- Agentic (iterative)}: Same API access as SMc, but the model operates in an iterative loop (up to 3 rounds): write code $\rightarrow$ execute $\rightarrow$ observe output $\rightarrow$ refine or conclude.
-Tests whether self-correction improves over single-shot generation. \item \textbf{SMe --- Pipeline (structured)}: Same API access as SMd, but guided by \framework{}'s exact phase agendas (Phase~1 planning, Phase~2 coding, Phase~3 interpretation) as a single-model chain-of-thought.
-Tests whether phase structure alone provides value without multi-agent discussion. \end{itemize}
+\paragraph{Single-model baselines (SMa--SMe).} To isolate the contributions of code execution, data access strategy, iterative self-correction, and structured phase guidance, we define our baselines forming an ablation progression: \begin{itemize} \item \textbf{SMa: Direct reasoning.} The model receives per-group summary statistics pre-computed from ground-truth segmentation and produces a verdict without any code. \item \textbf{SMb: Code on pre-computed features.} The model receives a per-patient CSV of pre-computed imaging features (volumes, masses, etc.) and writes one Python script executed automatically in the sandbox. \item \textbf{SMc: Code via API.} The model receives only the hypothesis and API documentation.
+It writes a single end-to-end script covering patient discovery, mask loading, metric computation, and statistical testing. \item \textbf{SMd: Agentic (iterative).} Same API access as SMc, but the model operates in an iterative loop (up to 3 rounds): write code $\rightarrow$ execute $\rightarrow$ observe output $\rightarrow$ refine or conclude. \item \textbf{SMe: Pipeline (structured).} Same API access as SMd, but guided by \framework{}'s exact phase agendas (Phase~1 planning, Phase~2 coding, Phase~3 interpretation) as a single-model chain-of-thought. \end{itemize}

 These baselines isolate four capability dimensions: (i)~code execution vs.\ pure reasoning (SMa$\to$SMb); (ii)~pre-extracted features vs.\ raw API access (SMb$\to$SMc); (iii)~iterative self-correction (SMc$\to$SMd); and (iv)~structured phase guidance (SMd$\to$SMe).
 Comparing SMe to \framework{} then directly isolates the contribution of multi-agent discussion over a single model following identical phase instructions.